pongfei/Coraline_test/README.md

 Note: `POSTGRES_PORT` is set to `5440` instead of `5432`, because my machine already had PostgreSQL running on 5432 and 5433.
-If 5440 is also used on your machine, just change it in `.env`.
+If 5440 is also used on your machine, you can just change it in `.env`.

 ## How to run with Airflow